MicrosoftDocs/power-automate-docs/articles/apply-to-each.md

 ---
-title: Use the apply to each action in Power Automate to loop through an array of items. (contains video) | Microsoft Docs
+title: Use the apply to each action in Power Automate to loop through an array of items. (contains video)
 description: Use Power Automate to loop through an array of items to check multiple conditions and take actions based on those conditions.
-services: ''
 suite: flow
 documentationcenter: na
 author: natalie-pienkowska
 contributors:
+  - kisubedi
   - natalie-pienkowska
   - kartikraop
   - v-aangie
-editor: ''
-tags: ''
-ms.devlang: na
 ms.subservice: cloud-flow
 ms.topic: conceptual
-ms.tgt_pltfrm: na
-ms.workload: na
-ms.date: 01/12/2023
+ms.date: 09/08/2023
 ms.author: kisubedi
 ms.reviewer: angieandrews
+ms.custom: bap-template
 search.audienceType:
   - flowmaker
   - enduser